khuyentran1401/data-science-template/README.md

 - Deploying and monitoring machine learning models
 - And much more!

-Sign up to be notified when the book is available.
+Sign up now to receive the first 3 chapters for free!
+You'll also be notified when the full book becomes available.

 ## Other Resources:
 - [Article](https://codecut.ai/how-to-structure-a-data-science-project-for-readability-and-transparency-2/)